Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Inclusive dielectron production

 The IMR is dominated by correlated \ee pairs from semileptonic decays of charm and beauty hadrons.
 The \ptee-differential yield of \ee pairs measured in this \mee region is shown in comparison with the two different hadronic cocktails, as well as predictions for thermal radiation~\cite{Rapp:2013nxa,Song:2018xca} in the data-to-cocktail ratios, in the right panel of Fig.~\ref{fig:ptee}.
 The contribution of \ee pairs from ${\rm c\overline{c}}$ is expected to be the dominant dielectron source for $\ptee < 2$~\GeVc, whereas most of the \ee pairs originate from ${\rm b\overline{b}}$ for $\ptee > 4$~\GeVc.
-The data are systematically below the $N_{\rm coll}$-scaled HF cocktail, particularly at high \ptee where the difference reaches $2 \sigma$ in the last \ptee interval ($6 < \ptee < 8$~\GeVc).
+The data are systematically below Cocktail1 not incorporating any heavy-flavor medium modifications, particularly at high \ptee where the difference reaches $2 \sigma$ in the last \ptee interval ($6 < \ptee < 8$~\GeVc).
 This is in agreement with a heavy-flavor suppression, increasing with \ptee, with respect to \pp collisions at the same center-of-mass energy per nucleon pair.
-The trend is reproduced by the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktail based on the measured single heavy-flavor decay electron $R_{\rm AA}$~\cite{ALICE:2019nuy}, although this cocktail has large uncertainties.
+The trend is reproduced by Cocktail2 based on the measured single heavy-flavor decay electron $R_{\rm AA}$~\cite{ALICE:2019nuy}, although this cocktail has large uncertainties.
 The contribution of thermal radiation from the QGP is predicted to be at most 15\% of the inclusive dielectrons for $\ptee < 2$~\GeV/c, as can be seen on the bottom and middle right panels of Fig.~\ref{fig:ptee}.
-It is much smaller than the uncertainties of the heavy-flavor modified cocktail.
+It is much smaller than the uncertainties of Cocktail2.
 Therefore a different approach is mandatory to address the production of \ee pairs in the partonic phase.